 Unusual Enrollment History Appeal Policy and Procedure

-The letter and documentation must show that there was an extraordinary or unusual case that occurred which prevented the student from being successful in his or her studies.
+The letter and documentation must show that an extraordinary or unusual case prevented the student from being successful in his or her studies.
 Situations such as family problems, serious illness for you or your immediate family member, serious or unusual circumstances, or extreme personal, emotional distress will be considered and third-party documentation must be presented.
 Such documentation might be a doctor’s statement in the case of illness, or a copy of the death certificate in the case of the loss of a close family member.

 - Obtain third-party documentation of your situation from a physician, psychologist or other source approved by the financial aid office.
 The documentation serves as independent verification of your circumstances.
 While a letter from a family member is generally not sufficient, hospital discharge papers, a letter from your employer, a police report or documentation from a human services agency may suffice.

 - Submit the above two items to the financial aid office.
 Keep a copy for your records.